 Join NorCal and the National Parks Service in one of NorCal’s longest running traditions of service.
 This biannual event (April and October of every year) is one of our most popular service events where you can enjoy the company of RPCVs of all ages fixing trails at one of America’s most scenic seashores and enjoy a BBQ at day’s end.
 Corrine Kirkbride (North Bay Director, Vanuatu 2001-2003) will be helping coordinate the October event.
 RSVPs are needed as this event does fill up completely.
 Please RSVP to Corrine.

 Note: New Volunteer Coordinator Needed

 Doug Haner and his wife Bonnie have been hosting this event twice a year for over a decade and will be passing the torch to a new generation.
 We need a volunteer coordinator to help continue to make this a successful and fun event, or two volunteers, one to take the spring event and one to take the fall event.
 Duties include tracking RSVPs, answering volunteer questions, liaison with Park Staff and bringing burgers for the picnic at the end of the work day, or helping coordinate some other food potluck.
 NorCal will reimburse expenses.
-Contact Doug Haner if you're interested- doug[at]yosemitecreek[dot]com.
+Learn more about coordinator responsibilities at the October event.